mtumilowicz/git-notes/README.md

         * pointer to the preceding commit (parent commit)
             * except for the first commit
         * date the commit was created
-        * a pointer to the contents of files when the commit was made (object store context)
-* object store
-    * git stores all the history, branches, and commits locally
-        * example: querying history doesn’t require a network connection
-    * Git creates and stores a collection of objects when you commit
-    * object store is stored inside the Git repository
-    * the main Git objects: commits, blobs, tags, and trees
         * each commit object points to a tree object which represents the state of your source code at that commit
-        * tree object contains:
-            * references to blob objects for each file in the directory for this version
-            * references to tree objects for each subdirectory of the directory for this version
-        * blob object contains: contents of the file for this version
 * tag
     * contains a tagger, a date, a message, and a pointer
     * points to a commit rather than a tree
     * like a branch reference, but it never moves
         * always points to the same commit but gives it a friendlier name
     * doesn’t need to point to a commit; you can tag any Git object
 * index
     * Git doesn’t add anything to the index without your instruction
     * the first thing you have to do with a file you want to include in a Git repository